Mounting and accessing physical disks from WSL2 using wsl –mount

 sudo mount -t drvfs D: /mnt/d

-Then you will have D available: under /mnt/d And you'll be able to work with your files from Linux.
-If you need to convert paths between Windows and Linux, wslpath will solve the problem:
+After that, you'll have D: available under /mnt/d and you can work with your files from Linux.
+If you need to convert paths between Windows and Linux, wslpath will solve that problem.

 # Windows a Linux